 These are just some of the situations where Temporary insurance fits for people.
 If you’re facing a change in your life that leaves you with a gap in your health insurance coverage, then taking a look at Short Term medical insurance plans may help you take a long step toward finding the best health insurance for your current needs.

 Yes.
 You can get a quote in seconds.
 Complete an application in a few minutes.
-If you qualify, you can be insured as early as the next day.
+If you qualify, you can be insured as early as the next day with some carriers.